The 10 Best Places To Get Mimosas in Austin, Texas

 You don’t have to travel to the Big Easy to get some great beignets.
 Just head to Red’s Porch and order its New Orleans beignets with a mimosa.
 The mimosas are $3 a glass, and come with a view of the Barton Springs Greenbelt from the outside decks.

-A selection of mimosas at Red's Porch, Austin, Texas, USA.
-Courtesy of Red's Porch
+The mimosas at Red’s Porch are just $3 a glass Courtesy of Red's Porch

 The Buzz Mill